jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

   parameters, uses them to invoke a data source, and passes the data source to a view.

-- The Loader can be compared to a **Model** in the sense that pulls data from a data source with a pre-defined structure and set of business rules.
+- The Loader can be compared to a **Model** in the sense that it pulls data from a data source with a pre-defined structure and a set of business rules.

 - The Resolver can be compared to a **View** in the sense that receives information from a root value or another function and converts it to an object that can be used by the consumer (the `GraphQL.js` Engine).

-Also note that just like on a MVC architecture, these are just conceptual boundaries.
-Even though is not encouraged (and can even be an antipattern), you're still able to do both the Loader and the Resolver jobs on a single root value.
+Also note that just like in an MVC architecture, these are just conceptual boundaries.
+Even though it is not encouraged (and can even be an antipattern), you're still able to do both the Loader and the Resolver jobs in a single root value.
-Nothing is forcing an engineer to works this way more than the conceptual background.
+Nothing is forcing an engineer to work this way, it's more of a conceptual background.

 This architecture is good enough to solve most of the data layer problems on a traditional services environment with multiple data sources.
-Even though this architecture is meant to be used on a multi-services system, it still can be used on a traditional monolithic approach using just a single database.
-However, the overhead would be more significant in comparison to tools like Join Monster, Apollo Server or Prisma GraphQL.
+Despite being meant for use in a multi-services system, it could still be used in a traditional monolithic approach with just a single database; however, the overhead would significant compared to tools like Join Monster, Apollo Server or Prisma GraphQL.

-Finally, note that this pattern can be easily implemented in any Turing complete language.
-However, concurrent languages like JavaScript, Elixir or Golang would make it simpler to build idiomatic yet performant code.
-Not the same can be said about languages not initially meant for concurrency programming like Python or Ruby.
+Finally, note that this pattern could be easily implemented with any Turing complete language, but concurrent languages like JavaScript, Elixir or Golang make it simpler to build idiomatic and performant code.
+You might encounter more difficulty when using languages not including native syntax/interpreter support for concurrency programming, like Python or Ruby.

 ### Summarizing Diagram

-For the latest query, which is the most complicated one on this article, the execution that the GraphQL Engine is performing can be summarized on the following diagram (try to zooming in) and follow it from left to right:
+For the final and most complicated query in this article above, the execution that the GraphQL Engine performs can be summarized in the following diagram (try to zooming in), from left to right:

 [<img src="graphql-motivation-flow.svg" alt="Summarizing Diagram" class="img-fluid" />](graphql-motivation-flow.svg)

-### What Do We Need On This Framework?
+### What Do We Need For This Framework?

-This conceptual discussion is the underlying motivation on creating a backend framework that:
+This discussion is the conceptual underpinning for creating a backend framework that:

 - Is **entirely** decoupled from the application and transport layer involved in the invocation of `graphql`.
-This should **smoothly** work on ExpressJS, Koa or even through WebSockets.
+It should **smoothly** work on ExpressJS, Koa or even through WebSockets.

-- Easily composes and builds schemas and root values from multiple files and small functions.
+- Easily composes to build schemas and root values from multiple files and small functions.

-- Provides loaders instances (1) on demand and (2) for each `graphql` call/request
+- Provides loader instances (1) on demand and (2) for each `graphql` call/request
   given the batching function.

-- Enables to idiomatically use resolvers.
-Automatically detect arrays and apply the resolver unit to every function.
+- Enables us to idiomatically use resolvers, automatically detecting arrays and applying the resolver to every function.

-- Leverages the use of static typing (i.e. TypeScript) to efficiently manage a big scale project and keeps the use of singletons and mutable state as low as possible.
+- Leverages the use of static typing (i.e. TypeScript) to efficiently manage a large scale project, keeping the use of singletons and mutable state as low as possible.

-### Many Things Are Uncovered Yet
+### Remaining Considerations

-Indeed, many things are not covered in this article that are worthy of entire articles.
+Many things are not covered in this article that are worthy of entire articles themselves:

-- Even though this architecture is scalable and performant, you're still not supposed to completely expose your GraphQL service on a production environment.
+- Even though this architecture is scalable and performant, you're still not intended to completely expose your GraphQL service in a production environment.
-  You're not supposed to allow any query since a malicious actor can easily break the entire infrastructure given intensive enough queries.
+  Allowing any arbitrary query is risky since a malicious actor can easily break the entire infrastructure given intensive enough queries.

-- We've talked nothing about mutations yet many things can be said about them.
+- No discussion of mutations yet - they are an entire subject to themselves.
   The bottom line is that you can proxy these calls to the services or think about the mutations as orchestrated calls to multiple services at once.
 They are still just functions that you define in your `rootValues` object.
-However, it is clear that the main purpose of GraphQL is to pull data, so that's the reason why most of the emphasis has been made there.
+However, it is clear that the main purpose of GraphQL is to pull data, so that's the reason why we've kept most of the emphasis there.

 - Pagination in GraphQL is made by being compliant to the [Relay Cursors Connections Specification](https://facebook.github.io/relay/graphql/connections.htm).
-  This is a complicated enough topic that requires further explanations on a separate topic.
+  This is a complicated enough topic that it requires further explanation separately.

 - How do deal with logging and tracing in this infrastructure?